 Baebody Eye Gel

-Baebody’s eye gel is an all in one eye treatment that can be used during the day under makeup or at night as a full face cream.
+Baebody’s eye gel is an all-in-one eye treatment that can be used during the day under makeup or at night as a full face cream.
 Using effective skincare ingredients like hyaluronic acid (HA), aloe vera, and vitamin E, this gel tackles fine lines, eye bags, and puffiness.
-Baebody also offers a number of other skincare product with discount codes for purchasing multiple facial products.
+Baebody also offers a number of other skincare products with discount codes for purchasing multiple facial products.

 Organys Spark Anti Aging Eye Cream

 Organys’ Spark anti-aging eye cream uses natural plant based ingredients to reduce eye puffiness and dark circles.
 This cream can be added to the end of your morning and night regimen to help rejuvenate your skin.
 Organy’s uses eco-friendly ingredients and packaging for its products and the Spark anti-aging eye cream is not tested on animals.